TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

     Execution will stopped before anything would be changed.

-    Note: this is not the same as the \"-n\" option. \"-n\" will show the commnds that will be executed. cgNoExec forces the command to not make any destructive changes.
+    Note: this is not the same as the \"-n\" option. \"-n\" will show the commands that will be executed. cgNoExec forces the command to not make any destructive changes.
 Files might be copied to backup locations, but tables and files will not be changed.